tetrahedronix/essential-script/README.md

 - [x] Support for Widgets API.
 - [x] Support for Shortcode.
 - [x] Move the CodeMirror API in its own namespace.
+- [ ] Find a reliable solution for uploading and managing script files
 - [ ] Use CodeMirror addons.
 - [ ] Improve the user interface.
 - [ ] Support for reusable components.